jeremygradisher/mapping-leaflet/README.md

 # Mapping with Leaflet.js and Leaflet Draw

-Simplifying what I know on this subject.
+## Simplifying what I know on image-mapping with Leaflet.

 https://mapping-with-leaflet.herokuapp.com